temporalio/documentation/docs-src/concepts/what-is-a-list-filter.md

   - visibility
 ---

-A List Filter is the SQL-like string that is provided as the parameter to an [Advanced Visibility](/concepts/what-is-advanced-visibility) List API.
+A List Filter is the SQL-like string that is provided as the parameter to [Visibility](/concepts/what-is-visibility) List API.

+A List Filter contains [Search Attribute](/concepts/what-is-a-search-attribute) names, Search Attribute values, and [operators](#supported-operators) to pull a filtered list of Workflow Executions from the Visibility store.

 List Filter [Search Attribute](/concepts/what-is-a-search-attribute) names are case sensitive, and each List Filter is scoped by a single [Namespace](/concepts/what-is-a-namespace).

-A List Filter that uses a time range has a resolution of 1 ns on Elasticsearch 7+ and 1 µs for SQL.
+A List Filter that uses a time range has a resolution of 1 ns on [Elasticsearch (v7 and later)](/clusters/how-to-integrate-elasticsearch-into-a-temporal-cluster) and 1 µs for [SQL databases](/clusters/how-to-set-up-visibility-in-a-temporal-cluster).

 ### Supported operators